 Who may be buried in a Catholic cemetery?

 Because the Catholic cemetery is an expression of the belief in the Resurrection, it is the sacred right of each Catholic to be buried in the consecrated ground of a Catholic cemetery.
-We also welcome non-Catholic spouses, children, parents, relatives and friends of Catholics.
+We also welcome non-Catholics.

 What are the burial options in Catholic Cemeteries?

-We offer traditional in-ground burial, entombment in a mausoleum crypt, or inurnment in a columbarium niche.
-Factors influencing the decision can include personal preference, family tradition, cemetery location and others.
+We offer traditional in-ground burial, as well as Green in-ground, burial, entombment in a mausoleum crypt, or inurnment in a columbarium niche.
+Factors influencing the decision can include personal preference, family tradition, and cemetery location, among others.
 We can provide a detailed comparison of costs and benefits to aid in your decision.

 Do Catholic Cemeteries offer markers or monuments?

-Yes, we offer a wide variety of monuments and headstones, as well as bronze grave decorations such as emblems, crosses, saints and angels.
+Yes, we offer a wide variety of monuments and headstones, as well as bronze emblems such as crosses, saints, angels and more, for crypt and niche plates.
 Our staff can provide information on options and pricing.

 Is a mausoleum crypt more expensive than ground burial?